-The controlled release form should be swallowed whole.
-It should not be chewed, crushed, or broken.
+The controlled release form as well as Pexeva® should be swallowed whole.
+They should not be chewed, crushed, or broken.

 Consider using a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member or friend to remind you or check in with you to be sure you are taking your medication.